curl/everything-curl/cmdline/progressmeter.md

 ## Progress meter legend

+This is the progress meter shown for each single transfer when doing them in a serial manner.
+When parallel transfers are enabled, curl instead uses the format desribed below.

 The progress meter exists to show a user that something actually is happening.
 The different fields in the output have the following meaning:

     % Total  % Received % Xferd Average Speed          Time             Curr.
                                 Dload  Upload Total    Current  Left    Speed